Repossession Laws in Colorado

 Can I Get My Car Back After a Repossession in Colorado?

-In the notice of intent from your lender, they must provide a phone number and mailing address where you can request the exact amount you must pay to redeem your vehicle.
-They must give you an itemized accounting of this amount if you ask for it.
-To redeem your car, you must pay the full amount before the sale date or cutoff date in the notice of intent.
+Your lender’s notice must include a phone number and mailing address where you can ask for the exact amount to redeem the car.
+You have to pay the full amount before the sale or cutoff date listed in the notice.

 Where Can I Find More Information About Repossession Laws in Colorado?

-Visit the Colorado attorney general’s office to verify that a repo company is on the list of currently bonded repossessors or to file a complaint against a repossession company
+Visit the Colorado attorney general’s office to file a complaint against a repossession company.